ministryofjustice/prison-visits-2/docs/removing_outdated_personal_info.md

 # Removing old personal information

-The agreed privacy impact assessment for this service states that personal details will be purged after one month.
+The agreed privacy impact assessment for this service states that personal details older than six months will be anonymised.
 To achieve this, a Rake task must be run at least once a day:

 ```sh